fpatrick/av/README.md

 </details>

 #### HTML Checker W3C Validator - https://validator.w3.org
-Some html files were tested with one error; __The font element is obsolete__ due to how summernote insert html to posts.
+Some html files were tested with one error; __The font element is obsolete__ due to how summernote insert html (fonts) to posts.
+I have no control over it.
 It can be checked below:

 <details>